JITESH1101/RISC-V-SoC-Tapeout---WEEK-4/DAY1/README.md

 - It was stated that by substituting these expressions and integrating over the entire channel length 'L', the complete voltage-current (V-I) relationship for the NMOS transistor could be derived.

+# Drain current model for linear region of operation

+- The derivation for the drain current (Id​) in the linear region was carried out.

+- The process started by combining the previously established equations:

+Id​⋅dx=μn​⋅Cox​⋅W⋅([Vgs​−V(x)]−Vt​)⋅dV

+- To find the total current, this expression was integrated.
+The left side was integrated over the channel length (from 0 to L), and the right side was integrated over the channel voltage (from 0 to Vds​):

+∫0L​Id​dx=∫0Vds​​μn​Cox​W([Vgs​−Vt​]−V(x))dV

+Solving this integration yields the final drain current equation for the linear region of operation:

+Id​=μn​Cox​LW​[(Vgs​−Vt​)Vds​−2Vds2​​]

+- To simplify this expression, two parameters were introduced:

+    - Process transconductance: kn′​=μn​Cox​

+    - Gain factor: kn​=kn′​LW​

+- Using these parameters, the equation was written more compactly as:

+Id​=kn​[(Vgs​−Vt​)Vds​−2Vds2​​]

+- Applying the specific voltage values from the earlier example (Vgs​=1V, Vds​=0.05V, Vt​=0.45V):

+  Id​=kn​⋅[((1−0.45)⋅0.05)−(0.052/2)]

+  Id​=kn​⋅[0.0275−0.00125]

+- It was observed that for values of Vds​ that are small compared to the overdrive voltage (Vgs​−Vt​), the Vds2​/2 term is negligible and can be approximated as zero.

+This simplifies the equation to Id​≈kn​⋅(Vgs​−Vt​)Vds​, which shows that Id​ is a linear function of Vds​.
+This is why this regime is called the linear or resistive region of operation.

+# SPICE conclusion to resistive operation

+The connection between the derived theoretical equations and practical simulation was made.
+The question was posed: "How do we calculate Id​ for different values of Vgs​, and at every value of Vgs​, sweep Vds​?"

+   -  SPICE simulations were presented as the definitive tool to solve this.
+SPICE automates the calculation of these complex equations.

+   -  A simulation plan was outlined:

+        - The gate voltage Vgs​ would be swept through a series of values: 0.5V, 1V, 1.5V, 2V, 2.5V.

+        - Given Vt​=0.45V, these Vgs​ values correspond to overdrive voltages (Vgs​−Vt​) of 0.05V, 0.55V, 1.05V, 1.55V, and 2.05V.

+        - For each of these Vgs​ steps, the drain voltage Vds​ would be swept from 0 up to 2.05V.

+   -  This process allows for the generation of the characteristic I-V curves for the transistor, which is a fundamental task in circuit analysis and design.

+# Pinch-off region condition

+- The transition of the NMOS transistor from the linear region to the saturation region was explained through the concept of pinch-off.

+- The voltage in the channel is not constant; it increases from 0 at the source to Vds​ at the drain.
+The effective gate-to-channel voltage at any point 'x' is Vgs​−V(x).

+- At the drain end of the channel (where x=L), the channel voltage is Vds​.
+Therefore, the gate-to-channel voltage here is Vgs​−Vds​.

+- For the channel to exist, this local gate-to-channel voltage must be greater than the threshold voltage, Vt​.

+- A table was used to illustrate what happens as Vds​ is increased while Vgs​ is held constant at 1V (and Vt​=0.45V).

+    - When Vds​ is small (e.g., 0.05V), Vgs​−Vds​ is 0.95V, which is much greater than Vt​.
+A strong channel exists along the entire length.

+    - As Vds​ increases, the value of Vgs​−Vds​ decreases.

+    - A critical point is reached when Vds​=0.55V.
+At this point, Vgs​−Vds​=0.45V, which is exactly equal to Vt​.
+This is the onset of pinch-off; the channel is just about to disappear at the drain end.

+- When Vds​ is increased beyond this point (e.g., to 0.65V), the condition Vgs​−Vds​<Vt​ is met.
+In this state, there is no longer an inverted channel near the drain region.

+- The formal pinch-off condition was defined as:

+Vgs​−Vds​≤Vt​

+This is the condition for the transistor to be in the saturation region.

+# Drain current model for saturation region of operation

+- Once the transistor enters saturation (Vds​≥Vgs​−Vt​), the drain current behavior changes significantly.

+- At the pinch-off point, the voltage across the inverted channel effectively becomes constant at Vds,sat​=Vgs​−Vt​, regardless of how much higher the external Vds​ becomes.

+- To derive the drain current in this region, this saturation voltage (Vds,sat​) is substituted for Vds​ in the linear region current equation:

+ Id​=kn′​LW​[(Vgs​−Vt​)Vds,sat​−2Vds,sat2​​]

+Replacing Vds,sat​ with (Vgs​−Vt​):

+Id​=kn′​LW​[(Vgs​−Vt​)(Vgs​−Vt​)−2(Vgs​−Vt​)2​]

+This expression simplifies to the drain current equation for the saturation region:

+Id​=21​kn′​LW​(Vgs​−Vt​)2

+- It was noted that this current is no longer a linear function of Vds​; ideally, it is independent of Vds​ and depends only on the square of the overdrive voltage.
+This makes the transistor behave like a perfect current source.

+- However, it was clarified that this model is not perfectly correct.
+In reality, as the applied Vds​ increases beyond the saturation point, the depletion region at the drain end widens.
+This widening encroaches on the channel, reducing the effective conductive channel length (L).

+T- his phenomenon is known as channel length modulation.

+A more accurate equation was introduced to account for this effect:

+Id​=21​kn′​LW​(Vgs​−Vt​)2(1+λVds​)

+The term λ is the channel length modulation parameter.
+This term introduces a slight dependence of Id​ on Vds​ in the saturation region, resulting in a non-zero slope on the I-V curves.